munoztd0/Hitchhikers_guide_to_the_brain/index.md

 ### Anaconda / Python  <a name="anaconda"></a>
 Has useful as it is easy to do [install](https://docs.anaconda.com/anaconda/install/) It's pretty much a python package manager for data science, it comes with extremely cool packages such as: Jupyter, SciPy, Spyder, NumPy, ScikitLearn, Pandas, TensorFlow, Matplotlib, Pytorch that you should look into.
-Getting familiar with conda environmments could really get you out of a tone of trouble
+Getting familiar with conda environmments could really get you out of a tone of trouble.  <br/>
 ![alt text](https://opensource.com/sites/default/files/uploads/python_environment_xkcd.png)